mgmanalili/WFP_UNIDO/README.md

 #### Main Developer: Michael Manalili (WFP)
 #### Remote Sensing Specialist: Sirio Modugno, PhD (WFP)
 #### Project Manager: Ashraf Abushady (UNIDO)
+---
+#### Bug Fixes

+Error: Kappa metric values are missing

+Issue: Data error (raster input)

+Solution:
+Please Check the Satellite Image or the Drone image and make sure it is in Multi-Color 3 Bands only and not in 4 Bands!
+If you are processing your image under ESRI ArcGIS, the software would automatically add a 4th Band called “Alpha” which improves the image for visualization.
+However, the script is designed to calculate the Kappa metric values for 3 Bands only as that is the common standard in GIS.

+---